- Visitor Experience

 I will soon visit the Art Center for an event.
 Where will that take place?

 Every event is different.
-The majority of private events take place in the Grand Hall, though some do have smaller reception spaces on the 2nd or 3rd floors, as well as in the Riverview Room (Studio 208), which accommodates up to 25 people.
+The majority of private events take place in the Grand Hall, though some do have smaller reception spaces on the 2nd or 3rd floors, as well as in the Riverview Room (Studio 208) or Overlook Room (Studio 325).

 General Tourism information

 Where is the Water Taxi and/or the King Street Trolley?

 The Water Taxi is located on the Alexandria Marina.
 Exit through the doors facing the waterfront.
 Walk along the waterline heading left and the Water Taxi is docked behind Chart House restaurant.